bluechenchenchen/api-mcp-server/README.md

 <br/>

 This is a Swagger/OpenAPI documentation retrieval tool based on MCP (Model Context Protocol).
-It can fetch and parse Swagger/OpenAPI documentation from specified URLs and supports multiple transport methods.
+It can fetch and parse Swagger/OpenAPI documentation from specified URLs, intelligently clean and optimize the documentation to reduce token consumption, and provide it to intelligent IDEs (such as Cursor) in a standardized format.
+The tool supports multiple transport methods, making it easy for IDEs to retrieve and understand API documentation, enabling intelligent features such as interface suggestions, auto-completion, and code generation.

 ## ✨ Features

+- Intelligent Document Processing

   - Fetch Swagger/OpenAPI documentation from remote URLs
   - Support for Swagger 2.0 and OpenAPI 3.x formats
+  - Intelligent cleaning and optimization of document structure to reduce token consumption
+  - Extract key API information including endpoints, parameters, response formats, etc.

+- IDE-Friendly Design

+  - Standardized API description format
+  - Automatic generation of example requests and responses
+  - Intelligent parameter hints and type inference
+  - Support for code auto-completion and generation

-- Multiple transport methods:
+- Multiple Transport Methods
-  - stdio: Standard input/output mode
+  - stdio: Standard input/output mode for command-line tools
-  - http: HTTP server mode
+  - http: HTTP server mode with RESTful interface support
-  - sse: Server-Sent Events mode
+  - sse: Server-Sent Events mode for real-time communication
-- Automatic port allocation and failover
-- CORS support
-- Comprehensive error handling

 ## Getting Started